-The dose that a member of the public could receive from incidental ingestion of water due to swimming in the Scioto River in Piketon is 0.0020 mrem/year.
-The dose that a member of the public could receive from incidental ingestion of water due to swimming in the Scioto River downstream from PORTS discharges is 0.00088 mrem/year.
-Because the dose at the upstream location in Piketon is higher than at the downstream location, the dose to a member of the public from exposure to surface water is considered to be zero.
+The dose that a member of the public could receive from incidental ingestion of water due to swimming in the Scioto River in Piketon is 0.0015 mrem/year.
+The dose that a member of the public could receive from incidental ingestion of water due to swimming in the Scioto River downstream from PORTS discharges is 0.0030 mrem/year.
+When the dose from background levels of radionuclides at Piketon (RW-6) is subtracted from the dose at sampling location RM-1A downstream from PORTS, the dose to a member of the public from incidental ingestion of water due to swimming is 0.0015 mrem/year.